What is Azure Firewall?

 Azure Firewall is a cloud-native and intelligent network firewall security service that provides the best of breed threat protection for your cloud workloads running in Azure.
 It's a fully stateful, firewall as a service with built-in high availability and unrestricted cloud scalability.
 It provides both east-west and north-south traffic inspection.

-Azure Firewall is offered in two SKUs: Standard and Premium.
+Azure Firewall is offered in three SKUs: Standard, Premium, and Basic.

 Azure Firewall Standard

 Azure Firewall Standard provides L3-L7 filtering and threat intelligence feeds directly from Microsoft Cyber Security.
 Threat intelligence-based filtering can alert and deny traffic from/to known malicious IP addresses and domains which are updated in real time to protect against new and emerging attacks.

 To learn about Firewall Standard features, see Azure Firewall Standard features.